hoelzlem/AdaAssignment/README.md

 The parameter *mode* from the monitor's configuration is a special case.
 Valid values are *mean_based* and *threshold_based*.

-## Output file
+## Program Output

+The program will generate a lot of output during runtime.
+All modules will print their current state and interesting information to stdout, except the monitoring module since Text_IO is not allowed in SPARK.
+Don't be confused by the ludicrous rate of the output.
+You don't have to follow the output while the simulation is running but can scroll through some of the output afterwards or use logged data for further inspection.

 The logger module stores data to the specified output file for visualization with MATLAB in the last step.
-It is a .txt file with CSV format, where the first line includes the header.
+It is a ASCII file with CSV format, where the first line includes the header.
 Usage of the output file is shown with the MATLAB script.

 ## Visualisation in Matlab